tensordiffeq/tdq-docs/_sources/gpu/gpu-considerations/index.md

 Now lets take some of these examples, make them a little "larger" (by adding more collocation points, for instance), and solve the across multiple GPUs.

-An extremely unique feature of TensorDiffEq is that the exact same code will implement a solver on a small scale CPU implementation that can implement a solver on a massive scale.
+An extremely unique feature of TensorDiffEq is that the exact same code that implements a solver on a small scale CPU platform can implement a solver on a massive scale.
 The only major difference is scaling up the number of collocation points and implementing a distributed solver in TensorDiffEq.

-Even more powerful - this only requires the modification of one line of code.
+Even more powerful - this only requires the modification of one line of code - a single boolean value to be modified.
 See the below Allen-Cahn example:

 ## Full example